Donald-Watts/Donald-Watts/README.md

 PhaseSync: Universal orchestration for AI and developers (CLI, IDE, and rules-based).

+Idea Phase.app: A lightweight symbolic AI architecture tool that converts raw ideas into structured, tagged, and AI-readable documents.

 JIA Cellular Map: Medically-aligned AI simulation for autoimmune inflammation and treatment.

 Ontosophic AI: Symbolic cognition engine with crypto-ledger logic, an ethics core, and a recursive agent system.